aspeer/mkdocs-WebDyne-Doc/docs/05_advanced_usage.md

 [Run](example/static2.psp)

-If you want the whole pages to be static, then flagging everything with the \"static\" attribute can be cumbersome.
+If you want the whole pages to be static, then flagging everything with the "static" attribute can be cumbersome.
 There is a special meta tag which flags the entire page as static:

 <pre>
 <span class="h-ab">&lt;</span><span class="h-tag">html</span><span class="h-ab">&gt;</span>